giulava/esame-/README.md

 For more information on the MCMC click the following link [MCMC](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiym7Xg2Lf6AhXJvKQKHZFgDskQFnoECB8QAQ&url=https%3A%2F%2Farxiv.org%2Fpdf%2F1909.12313&usg=AOvVaw3NXVML5qyA2WoXTM2zVW48).

 ## 5. *Our work*
-#### Before you analyze the code, there are a two things to keep in mind:
+#### Before you analyze the code, there are a few things to keep in mind:
 1. The program is written for $n$ parameters.
 2. We have no real experimental data and it was necessary to simulate them.
 Of course in this case **we** have to give the function (from which to get the parameters) to the program.